-- If discomfort or problems stops, then look closely at the lens.
-If the lens is in way damaged, DO NOT PUT THE LENS BACK ON YOUR EYE.
-Place the lens in the storage case and contact your eyecare practitioner. - If the lens has dirt, an eyelash, or other foreign body on it, or the problem stops and the lens appears undamaged, you should thoroughly clean, rinse, and disinfect the lens, then reinsert them. - After reinsertion, if the problem continues, you should IMMEDIATELY REMOVE THE LENS AND CONSULT YOUR EYECARE PRACTITIONER.
+• If discomfort or problem stops, then look closely at the lens.
+If the lens is in any way damaged, DO NOT PUT THE LENS BACK ON THE EYE.
+Place the lens in the storage case and contact the Eye Care Practitioner.
+If the lens has dirt, an eyelash, or other foreign body on it, or the problem stops and the lens appears undamaged, the patient should thoroughly clean, rinse, and disinfect the lenses; then reinsert them.
+After reinsertion, if the problem continues, the patient should IMMEDIATELY REMOVE THE LENSES AND CONSULT THE EYE CARE PRACTITIONER.